 When an NVM Subsystem transitions from a power state in which accesses are not supported to one where accesses are supported, accesses shall be processed one second after entering the power state in which accesses are supported.
 For example, an SMBus/I2C MCTP access issued one second after transitioning from a "Powered Off" to a "Main Power" state is guaranteed to be processed.
 The behavior of accesses prior to this one second time interval is undefined.
-For example, the behavior of an SMBus/I2C MCTP access issued 50ms after transitioning from a "Powered Off" to a "Main Power" access issued 50ms after transitioning from a "Powered Off" to a "Main Power" state is undefined.
+For example, the behavior of an SMBus/I2C MCTP access issued 50ms after transitioning from a "Powered Off" to a "Main Power" state is undefined.